KevOrr/binaryninja-docker/README.md

 ### Installation

 1. Clone this repo somewhere
-2. `cd` into this directory
-3. Place your `BinaryNinja-personal.zip` and `license.txt` here
+2. Place your `BinaryNinja-personal.zip` and `license.txt` inside this directory
-4. Edit `docker-compose.yml` so that `uid` and `gid` match your user
-5. Run `./update`.
+3. Run `./update [uid [gid]]` (see `./update --help`).
 This will build a new container, which may take a while
-6. Open `license.txt` when prompted
-7. Close Binary Ninja

 That's it!
-Now you should have a docker image called `binja_licensed`.
-Now you can run this container as `docker run --rm -e DISPLAY="$DISPLAY" -v /tmp/.X11-unix:/tmp/.X11-unix binja_licensed`
+Now you should have a docker image called `binja`.
+Now you can run this container as `docker run --rm -e DISPLAY="$DISPLAY" -v /tmp/.X11-unix:/tmp/.X11-unix binja`

 ### Running